GadgetAngel/Klipperbackup_Mosquito_Broker/LDO300Kit/README.md

 # Klipper backup of Mosquito_Broker
-Backup for configuration files for the Mosquito Web server and Main web pages for my different 3D Printers
+Backup for configuration files for the Mosquitto Webserver and Main web pages for my different 3D Printers

 ---

-The [Index file for LDO 300 Kit](/LDO300Kit/index.html) is the page that is displayed for the LDO 300 Kit build.
+The Index.html file is the page that is displayed for the LDO 300 Kit build.

-The following pictures show you how the LDO 300 Kit web page looks like:
+The following pictures shows you how the LDO 300 Kit web page looks like:

 ![section 1](images/Section_1.jpg)